-However, close examination of the ace of hearts reveals three 'Mercury' importation tax stamps, one orange (top) and two red (below) along with the legend 'Naipe Lavado' overstamped at the top of the card.
+However, close examination of the ace of hearts reveals three 'Mercury' importation tax stamps, one orange (top) and two red (below) along with a control number (1818) and the legend 'Naipe Lavado' overstamped at the top of the card.

 This refers to the practise of refurbishing used decks which were then taxed for a second time.

 Above: No.9352 Squeezers issued by Consolidated-Dougherty Card Co., Inc. c.1947 and imported into Argentina by Casa Bertrand Domec de Fagoaga y Fernandez, Tacauri 127, Buenos Aires.

 The ace of spades is identical to the one shown directly above, and the back design is the same Squeezer and Trip picture as in the earlier examples.